Bahlikas: In legendary accounts

-Remote Kurus-Bahlikas-Kambojas-Madras connection

 The Ramayana seems to localize the Uttarakurus in Bahlika country.
 According to the text, Ila, son of Prajapati Karddama, king of Bahli (Bahlika) country, gave up Bahli in favor of his son Sasabindu and founded the city of Pratisthana in Madhyadesa.
 The princes of the Aila dynasty (which is also the dynasty of the Kurus) were called Karddameya.
-The Karddameyas obtained their names from the river Kardama in Persia and therefore, their homeland is identified with Bahlika or Bactria.
-This suggests that Bahlika or Bactria was the original home of the Kuru clans.
+The Karddameyas obtained their names from the river Kardama in Persia.

 Vatsyayana in his Kamasutra records a peculiar custom prevalent among the Bahlikas, where several young men marry a single woman in Bahlika country and in Strirajya.
 It is said in the Mahabharata that the Pandava brothers (i.e., Kurus) were married to one woman, Draupadi.
-This suggests that the Kurus were originally from Bahlika, which was identified with Uttarakuru (Dr. M. R. Singh).
-Since Uttarakuru of the Aitareya Brahmana is said to lie beyond Himalaya, Bahlika or Bactria is also beyond the Hindukush (i.e., Himalayan range).

 Besides the Kurus, the Madra (IPA/Sanskrit: /sa/) were also originally from around Bahlika, as suggested by the Vamsa Brahmana of the Sama Veda.
 This text refers to one Madragara Shaungayani as a teacher of Aupamanyava Kamboja.
-Dr. Zimmer and the authors of the Vedic Index postulate a possible connection between the Iranian Uttaramadras and the Kambojas.
-Both these groups were close neighbors in the northwestern part of ancient India.
-According to Jean Przylusky, Bahlika (Balkh) was an Iranian settlement of the Madras, known as Bahlika-Uttaramadras.

 In the Aitareya Brahmana, the Uttarakurus and Uttaramadras are stated to live beyond the Himalayas (paren himvantam).

-This suggests that in remote antiquity (the Vedic age), the (Iranian settlement of) the Madras was located in parts of Bahlika (Bactria)—the western parts of the Oxus country.
-These Madras were, in fact, the Uttaramadras of the Aitareya Brahmana (VIII/14).
-However, in the 4th century BC, this Bahlika/Bactria came under Yavana/Greek political control, and the land began to be referenced as Bahlika-Yavana in some ancient Sanskrit texts.

-Thus, the foregoing discussion suggests that the Uttarakurus, Uttaramadras, and Kambojas were all located beyond the Himalaya/Hindukush ranges.
-The Uttarakurus were likely in the northern parts of Bahlika, the Uttaramadras in the southern parts, and the Kambojas (=Parama Kambojas) to the east of Bahlika, in the Transoxiana region.
-The ancient Bahlika appears to have spanned a large expanse of territory.
-The commentator of the Harsha-Carita of Bana Bhatta also defines the Kambojas as Kambojah-Bahlika-Desajah, meaning the Kambojas originated in or belonged to Bahlika.
-Thus, it seems likely that in remote antiquity, the ancestors of the Uttarakurus, Uttaramadras, and Parama Kambojas were one people or closely allied and lived in or around Bahlika (Bactria).